 Cucumber is also rich in vitamin K, which is important for blood clotting and bone hardening.
 Without sufficient vitamin K, fish suffer from a slower blood clotting process in case of an injury, less blood volume, and will have an unusual appearance of gills.

 The veggie is also a great source of fiber which helps in digestion.
 It is thus beneficial mainly to young fish and other fish species, such as the goldfish prone to constipation or indigestion problems.

-Minerals like calcium, phosphorus, and manganese found in cucumbers are very important for maintaining bones and teeth.
+Minerals like calcium, phosphorus, and manganese in cucumbers are crucial for maintaining bones and teeth.

 How long to keep a cucumber in a fish tank

 Like every food you provide to your fish, you need to get rid of cucumbers sooner to safeguard your fish tank against any decaying organic matter that can pollute the water.
 Therefore, leave cucumber in a fish tank for only 3-4 hours.